AnyChart/docs.anychart.com/Maps/Labels.md

 ### Series

 In the previous paragraph we have considered working with labels of the whole map.
 AnyMap allows to change the settings of the determined series if necessary.
 To set the overlapping mode use the {api:anychart.core.map.series.Choropleth#overlapMode}overlapMode(){api} method with the series, and remember that the series overlapping mode has a higher priority than the map overlapping mode.
-It means that it's possible to disable all labels that overlap each other on the whole map but enable those for determined series.
+It means that it is possible to disable all labels that overlap each other on the whole map but enable those for determined series.

 The {api:anychart.core.map.series.Choropleth#overlapMode}overlapMode(){api} method supports the same arguments as the same method for maps; moreover, if set "null", the overlapping mode of the series inherits the behaviour from the map.